Announced end of UKHO paper nautical charts

 Standard Admiralty paper charts

 "The decision to commence the process of withdrawing from paper chart production will allow us to increase our focus on advanced digital services that meet the needs of today’s seafarers".
-Looking to the future, our main goal remains the safety of navigation operations and the provision of the best possible navigation solutions to achieve this.
-Whether for the Royal Navy, commercial vessels or other ocean users, we focus on the development and delivery of ADMIRALTY digital services that promote security, the safety and prosperity of the oceans. "
+Looking to the future, Our main focus remains the safety of navigation operations and providing the best possible navigation solutions to achieve this.
+Whether for the Royal Navy, commercial vessels or other ocean users, we focus on the development and delivery of ADMIRALTY digital services that promote security, the safety and prosperity of the oceans. ”

 He also explained :

-"The move to digital navigation solutions has been accompanied by a rapid decline in demand for paper charts, as a result of the SOLAS transition to ECDIS and the wider benefits of digital solutions, including the next generation of navigation services.
-Navigation is rapidly evolving towards a future based on digital innovations, improved offshore satellite connectivity and optimized data solutions, supporting the next generation of navigation.
-UKHO intends to be at the forefront of this digital transition, continuing to provide the assured and globally trusted ADMIRALTY navigation services that seafarers the world over depend on. "
+"The move to digital navigation solutions has been accompanied by a rapid decline in demand for paper charts, as a result of the transition to ECDIS mandated by SOLAS and the broader benefits of digital solutions, including the next generation of navigation services.
+Navigation is rapidly evolving towards a future based on digital innovations, Better satellite connectivity at sea and optimized data solutions, Supporting the Next Generation of Navigation.
+UKHO aims to be at the forefront of this digital transition, continuing to provide the assured and globally trusted ADMIRALTY navigation services that seafarers the world over depend on. ”

 Les cartes numériques UKHO dans Weather4D